SlashD9/100-days-of-code/r1-log.md

 ### R1D13
 Learning about dom traversing using JavaScript.
 How to get getElementsById getElementsByClassName, querySelector(), querySelectorAll() etc..  and setting different properties on the elements.

+### R1D14
+Done a Quick refresher on HTML5 and its elements.
+Always trying to improve.
+Also continued with JS event listners, mouse events and keyboard events.
+This is not what I wanted to add to #100daysofcode but its progress and I'm very happy.

+### R1D15
+Learning about local storage and session storage and using JSON.stringify and JSON.parse when working with arrays.
+Looking forward till the weekend to start using it in a project.